-This would not be required where the person or person's spouse cannot obtain a tax file number because he or she is absent overseas.
+The provision of tax file numbers would not be required where the person or his or her spouse cannot obtain a tax file number because he or she is absent from Australia.
 New subsection 52A(2) would demonstrate how a person is to satisfy new subsection 52A(1).
 Where the relevant tax file number or numbers are known this could be:

-- by provision of an employment declaration containing the person's tax file number; and - by provision of a declaration of a spouse's tax file number in a form approved by the Secretary.
+- . by provision of an employment declaration containing the person's tax file number; and - by provision of a declaration of a spouse's tax file number in a form approved by the Secretary.